Phillip-tech/Module06_DJS06_PHIBOG534_BCL2401_E02_Phillip-Bogopane_DJS06/README.md

 ### Exercises DJS06 PROJECT | HIGHER ORDER FUNCTIONS

-1. **ForEach Basics**: We use `forEach` to iterate over arrays and perform specific actions.
-In this exercise, we log each name and province to the console, followed by logging each name with its matching province in the format "Name (Province)".
+1. **ForEach Basics**: I used `forEach` to iterate over arrays and perform specific actions.
+In this exercise, it logs each name and province to the console, followed by logging each name with its matching province in the format "Name (Province)".

-2. **Uppercase Transformation**: By using `map`, we create a new array of province names in uppercase and log the resulting array.
+2. **Uppercase Transformation**: By using `map`, it creates a new array of province names in uppercase and log the resulting array.

-3. **Name Lengths**: With `map`, we create an array containing the length of each name in the `names` array.
+3. **Name Lengths**: With `map`, It creates an array containing the length of each name in the `names` array.

 4. **Sorting**: Sorting provinces alphabetically using the `sort` method.

-5. **Filtering Cape**: We use `filter` to remove provinces containing the word "Cape" and then display the count of remaining provinces.
+5. **Filtering Cape**:The use of `filter` remove provinces containing the word "Cape" and then display the count of remaining provinces.

 6. **Finding 'S'**: Creating a boolean array with `map` and `some` to check if a name contains the letter 'S'.